colinator27/DogScepter/README.md

 \* (Oh, right, this is just a work-in-progress modding tool geared toward (but not limited to) UNDERTALE/DELTARUNE by Toby Fox.)

 ## Features
-* Right now, reading/writing the barebones data file is in progress.
-It's really early in development...
-* Planned features include an actual editor, a superior editing mode for modding purposes, and eventually decompilation/compilation (potentially).
+* Fully supports serializing/deserializing GameMaker data format ID 13 (an unknown version of GM:S 1) up to the latest GMS 2.3.2 runtime (format ID 17).
+* Work in progress "abstract" or "project" mode that deals with a custom project format on disk for ease in modding, even with multiple versions of a game.
+* Planned features
+    * A command line interface to deal with the aforementioned "project" mode, to deal with assets and compilation.
+    * An actual editor similar to that of UndertaleModTool, but simplified.
+    * In the future, decompilation/compilation of VM code to an extent.

 ## Roadmap (subject to change)
 - [x] Core library
     - Fully parse GameMaker IFF data files, store in memory, and be able to serialize them to new files byte-for-byte.
-	- Fully supports format ID 14 (an unknown version of GM:S 1.4) up to the latest GMS 2.3.2 runtime!
 - [ ] Project system (current focus)
     - Convert from GameMaker structures into custom ones
     - Convert from custom structures back into GameMaker structures